merylmeryl/book-a-book/README.md

 - My gut says that check-ins and returns should be performed by a User, but it wasn't listed in the spec, so I decided that this was an assumption that could later prove to be false.

-- I will add more testing, allow CORS and deploy the site later when I have some time.
+- I will add more testing, set up CORS middleware and deploy the site later when I have some time.